-When it comes to promoting your tour business, social media is a fantastic marketing tool.
-These platforms allow travelers to engage with your content through likes, comments, shares and instant messages.
+When it comes to social media for tour operators, these platforms allow travelers to engage with your content through likes, comments, shares and instant messages.
 And the resulting interactions help increase brand awareness and strengthen customer loyalty — which ultimately leads to higher conversion rates.
 So if you want more bookings, it’s beneficial to grow your social media followers.

 While it’s tempting to increase your following by focusing on the broadest possible audience, this method isn’t always effective.
 It’s best to gain followers who’ll be interested in your tours and activities.
 They’re more likely to tap the heart on an Instagram post, tag a Facebook friend in the comment section by saying, “let’s do this!” and follow the Twitter link to your tour website for more information.